Fruit: Aggregate fruits

 The pistils of the raspberry are called drupelets because each pistil is like a small drupe attached to the receptacle.
-In some bramble fruits such as blackberry the receptacle, an accessory part, elongates and then develops as part of the fruit, making the blackberry an aggregate-accessory fruit.
+In some bramble fruits, such as blackberry, the receptacle, an accessory part, elongates and then develops as part of the fruit, making the blackberry an aggregate-accessory fruit.
 The strawberry is also an aggregate-accessory fruit, of which the seeds are contained in the achenes.
 Notably in all these examples, the fruit develops from a single flower, with numerous pistils.

+Hybrid fruits

+Hybrid fruits are created through the controlled speciation of fruits that creates new varieties and cross-breeds.
+Hybrids are grown using plant propagation to create new cultivars.
+This may introduce an entirely new type of fruit or improve the properties of an existing fruit.